Marcus-Arcadius/hanko-go/README.md

 #### Passlink confirmation

 Confirmation consists of the user clicking the link delivered in the message during initialization.
-Clicking the link will redirect the user to a previously configured target in the scope of the relying party application the user wants to authentication with, i.e. the relying party application.
-This redirect target finalizes the flow (see [Passlink finalization](#passlink-finalization)) and it must be implemented by the relying party.
+Clicking the link confirms the Passlink by issuing a request to the Hanko Authentication API.
+The Hanko API then redirects the user to a previously configured target in the scope of the relying party application the user wants to authentication with.
+This handler finalizes the flow (see [Passlink finalization](#passlink-finalization)) and it must be implemented by the relying party.

 #### Passlink finalization

-As mentioned in [Passlink confirmation](#passlink-confirmation), the relying party must provide a handler that finalizes the Passlink flow.
+As mentioned in [Passlink confirmation](#passlink-confirmation), the relying party must provide a handler that finalizes the Passlink flow (see also the `RedirectTo` attribute of the initialization request).
 The Hanko API appends the ID of the Passlink to finalize to the redirect URL after confirmation.
 Extract it and use it to finalize the Passlink flow with the Hanko API:

 ```go
 passlink, apiErr := hankoPasslink.FinalizePasslink(linkId)